loic-carbonne/histogram-based-image-retrieval/DemoImageRetrieval/README.md

 Buit with Spring Boot and Bootstrap

+To launch this website, please refer to the following steps :

 - Adding histogram-based-image-retrieval.jar to your maven repository
 ```
 ./mvnw install:install-file -Dfile=src/main/resources/histogram-based-image-retrieval.jar -DgroupId=img-retrieval -DartifactId=com.histobasedimageretrieval -Dversion=1.0 -Dpackaging=jar